This document gives more detail about the integration step of installing the New Relic Python agent.

-For further information on these options to newrelic-admin and the different configuration options based on user environment variables see the more detailed documentation for the
+For more information on these options to newrelic-admin and the different configuration options based on user environment variables, see the more detailed documentation for the

-For more details on using the admin script, see Admin script details.
+For more information on using the admin script, see Admin script details.

 Manual integration in app code